operator-playground-io/Kafka-chart-tile/tutorials/create-test-client.md

 ### Send and Receive Messages

-**NOTE :**  Copy and execute below command in both terminals for disabling network logs on Kubernetes when running `kubectl exec` commands.
+**NOTE :**  Before executing `kubectl` commands, you need to disable network logs on Kubernetes.Copy and execute below command in both terminals:

 ```
 unset DEBUG
 ```
-Follow the below steps in parallel terminals.
+Follow the below steps to send message from 'Terminal 1' and to receive message on 'Terminal 2'.

 **Terminal 1:**